Project In Humanity

 X. SCIENCE OPERATIONS (SCI-OP)

-This article is also designed to serve as an exercise in human psychology and behaviour.
-Most people will form an opinion about the information in this article after the first few sentences and they will either stop reading and leave, or submit a comment, even though they really have no idea what the actually details are actually about.
+In addition to being a source of information, this article also serves as an exercise in human psychology and behaviour.
+Most people will form an opinion about the information in this article after the first few sentences and they will either stop reading and leave, or submit a comment, even though they really have no idea what the details are actually about.

 This article is not a hypothetical geoengineering project.
 This article is about microscopic air pollution caused by global aviation and rocketry.